sumedhsp/dgcnn_playground/README.md

 # dgcnn_playground
-Play with dgcnn model to benchmark with algo dataset
+Play with dgcnn model to benchmark with algo dataset.
+Test 2